thomas-devika/blwp-c9/README.md

 ## Remove Stack

-To destroy the deployed stack so it is no longer on AWS run `npm run remove:dev`.
+To destroy the deployed stack so it is no longer on AWS run `npm run remove:staging`.

 ## Environment Flag